boldbi/bold-bi-docs/docs/working-with-data-sources/connection-settings/index.md

 [Adding Custom Connector](/working-with-data-sources/custom-connector/)

-> **Note:** Enable and disable data source connector support is available in On-Premises Deployment but not in cloud analytics server.
+> **Note:** Enabling and disabling data source connector support is available in On-Premises Deployment but not in the cloud analytics server.